ECON 7234A - Economics Dissertation Part 1

 General Course Information

-Course Code ECON 7234A Course Economics Dissertation Part 1 Coordinating Unit School of Economics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Contact By supervision Available for Study Abroad and Exchange Y Restrictions Economics PGCW Masters students only Course Description Each student is to undertake an individual research project that exhibits original investigation, analysis and interpretation which will be written up as a dissertation under the guidance of an academic supervisor.
+Course Code ECON 7234A Course Economics Dissertation Part 1 Coordinating Unit School of Economics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Contact By supervision Available for Study Abroad and Exchange Y Restrictions Economics PGCW Masters students only Course Description Each student is to undertake an individual research project that exhibits original investigation, analysis and interpretation which will be written up as a dissertation under the guidance of an academic supervisor.
 Students need to consult the Academic Program coordinator before the semester to discuss suitable topics and potential supervisors.
 This will be written up as a dissertation.
 The length of the dissertation will be determined in conjunction with the candidate's Supervisor and the Academic Program Coordinator.
 This dissertation is to be undertaken part time over the final two semesters of the Masters program and students can only enrol in this course with the approval of the Course Co-ordinator.
 The student enrolling in this must have completed all coursework required of the program for approval to be granted.
 A decision regarding whether a student may choose the option of doing a dissertation will be based mainly on the academic results of the first two semesters.
 A Distinction average is required.
 Students interested in undertaking the dissertation must first consult with the Academic Program Coordinator during the second semester of the program.

 Course Coordinator: Dr Florian Ploeckl